Diddleslip/node-api4-guided/README.md

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+## Enviroment Variables

+Each developer must configure the following enviroment variables:

+-API_SECRET: it's used to restrict

 ## Deployment to Heroku

 - Make the PORT. dynamic.
 Read the port from the enviroment.